-This section of the Kissimmee Utility Authority's (the Authority) annual financial report presents the analysis of the Authority's financial performance during the fiscal years that ended on September 30, 2023 and 2022.
-Please read it in conjunction with the financial statements, which follow this section.
+This section of Kissimmee Utility Authority's (the Authority) annual financial report presents the analysis of the Authority's financial performance during the fiscal years that ended on September 30, 2024 and 2023.
+Please read it in conjunction with the financial statements which follow this section.